miguelgargallo/multisig_wallet/README.md

-Study cases of MultiSigWallet contract, from Solidity by example site [Solidity by Example, Multi-Sig Wallet](https://solidity-by-example.org/app/multi-sig-wallet/)
+Study case of MultiSigWallet contract, from Solidity by example site [Solidity by Example, Multi-Sig Wallet](https://solidity-by-example.org/app/multi-sig-wallet/)

 I used brownie with hardhat in order to deploy and use the console.log features.
 You should start the hardhat node in another terminal and folder (`hh node`), then, in a terminal :